spyshiv/frontend-challenge/README.md

 ### Challenge

-[Here](https://github.com/Infratab/Twitter-Trends/blob/master/API.md) are the list of api end points necessary for this challenge.

-Your challenge is to design a web page which shows trends percent contribution in the form of pie chart as shown below:
-You have to write html, css for this web page.
-If you face any problems please contact us.
+For this challenge, we provide you a server which provides you with the [following api endpoints](https://github.com/Infratab/Twitter-Trends/blob/master/API.md).
+Our server provides trends of different countries from Twitter at some point of time.

+Your challenge is to implement the following design and fulfil the functional requirements listed [below](https://github.com/Infratab/frontend-challenge#functional-requirements).
+You can implement the design using any library/frameworks you like or just good old plain html/css.

 ![assignment-3](https://cloud.githubusercontent.com/assets/12729226/15755112/fd0970b4-2918-11e6-896c-87f467ebf3c6.png)

-#### Features:
+#### Functional Requirements:

-##### 1. Two dropdowns for selecting countries.
+##### 1. Select countries
-   Make [this](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countries) API call to get the list of countries to show them in dropdown.
+The two dropdowns in the **Select countries** section provide a list of countries for the user to choose from.
+This list of countries is provided by [**GET /countries**](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countries).

-##### 2. Show trends
+##### 2. Common trends
-   Make [this](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countriescountrytrends) API call to get the list of trends of selected country.
+When two countries are selected by the user, the trends common to both the countries are shown in the **Common trends** section.
+If only one country is selected, all the trends of that country are showin in the **Common trends** section.
+This list of trends for a particular country is provided by [**GET /countries/{country}/trends**](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countriescountrytrends).

  **Interactions**